Skip to main content

 All of them are showing very promising results:

-The report also highlights, in the Scientific Advances section, cutting-edge research from the IMB-CNM on FLASH radiotherapy: They design ultra-radiation-resistant dosimeters for use in a new type of advanced radiotherapy, in a research that is unique in Europe.
-This is a development led by researcher Consuelo Guardiola as part of the DOSIFLASH project, funded by the “la Caixa” Foundation with one million euros.
+The report also highlights, in the Scientific and clinical advances with a global impact 2025 section (page 16), cutting-edge research from the IMB-CNM on FLASH radiotherapy: They design ultra-resistant radiation dosimeters for use in a new type of advanced radiotherapy, in a research that is unique in Europe.
+This is a development led by researcher Consuelo Guardiola as part of the DOSIFLASH project, funded by the "la Caixa" Foundation with one million euros.
+IMB-CNM researchers Celeste Fleta, Iván López and Ángela Henao are also involved; partners include Institut Curie in France, with Sophie Heinrich; Universidade de Santiago de Compostela (USC), with Faustino Gómez; and Centro Nacional de Aceleradores (CNA), with Carmen Jiménez.

 This shows that as a cross-cutting center, the IMB-CNM brings its technologies where society needs them most, from biomedicine and health to the most diverse industrial sectors.